 INSIDE: Here’s an easy DIY colored sand recipe that you can make at home for pennies.
 I love this secret method for how to make colored sand on a budget!

 Colored sand is a simple way to decorate for a bridal shower or even a wedding.
 It’s also a fun activity for kids to make colored sand crafts, such as rainbow sand art, a Zen sand tray or sand art mandalas.
 You can make the colorful sand yourself and save a lot of money!!

 I’m going to let you in on a little secret.
 You don’t have to use sand to get the color you want.
 In fact, I didn’t even use sand.
 I found a way to make colored salt.

-Try some of these other DIY ideas too:
+Try some of these other DIY ideas, too:

 HOW TO COLOR SAND

-Food Coloring (liquid, not gel)
+Food coloring (liquid, not gel)

 Jar, vase or another container (something like this with colored sand and flowers would be gorgeous)

 The final step is to layer the colored salt back into your containers.
-You’ll never be able to tell that it is salt and not sand.
-This is a much more affordable option for decorations or even crafts for kids.
-For just pennies, you’ll have all the colored sand you need!
+You’ll never be able to tell that it’s salt and not sand.
+This is a much more affordable option for sand art bottle decorations or kids’ craft sand.